 ✓ The transactional NPS question should be tailored to a touch point completed by a customer

-✓ Additonally, sample sizes between a relationship NPS survey and a transactional NPS survey will differ
+✓ Additionally, sample sizes between a relationship NPS survey and a transactional NPS survey will differ

 How Long to Make an NPS Survey

 After all, while short NPS surveys may lead to higher response rates, if the questions aren’t optimized to give you helpful insight, then it’s all for not.
-Not only that, but retention is also effected by how many questions you ask in your NPS surveys.
+Not only that but retention is also affected by how many questions you ask in your NPS surveys.
 By keeping your NPS surveys to 2-6 questions, you’re looking at a minimum 5.2% increase in retention.

 Determining Your NPS Survey Sample Size

-Sample size is important to making sure you have statistically significant results in your NPS survey.
+The sample size is important to make sure you have statistically significant results in your NPS survey.
 But what is a good sample size to avoid a margin of error in your data?

 To ensure your sample is representative of your customer base, companies aim for statistical significance, which can loosely be translated into: There’s a 95% likelihood that your results lie within a limited error margin.
 For relationship NPS surveys statistical significance is vital.